OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 From the note above we can highlight that:

-- the mentioned `NSUserActivity` object comes from the `continueUserActivity` parameter, as seen in the method above.
+- The mentioned `NSUserActivity` object comes from the `continueUserActivity` parameter, as seen in the method above.
-- the scheme of the `webpageURL` must be HTTP or HTTPS (any other scheme should throw an exception).
+- The scheme of the `webpageURL` must be HTTP or HTTPS (any other scheme should throw an exception).
 The [`scheme` instance property](https://developer.apple.com/documentation/foundation/urlcomponents/1779624-scheme "URLComponents scheme") of `URLComponents` / `NSURLComponents` can be used to verify this.

 If you don't have the original source code you can use radare2 or rabin2 to search the binary strings for the link receiver method: